-- regular progress in weekly meetings with instructor, - a final writeup due on the last day of the presentation, and - an optional final presentation during the final exam time (required for graduate students).
+- regular progress in biweekly(ish) meetings with instructor, - a final writeup due on the day of our final exam time, and - an optional final presentation during the final exam time (required for graduate students).

 Participation: Attendance in problem sessions is vital to success in this class, since new material will be covered.
 Your participation grade will be based on the following: